Crissium/SilverDict/README.md

 This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), developed with Flask and React.

-You can access the live demo [here](https://reverse-proxy-crissium.cloud.okteto.net/) (the button to delete dictionaries is removed).
+~~You can access the live demo [here](https://reverse-proxy-crissium.cloud.okteto.net/) (the button to delete dictionaries is removed).
 It lives inside a free Okteto container, which sleeps after 24 hours of inactivity, so please bear with its slowness and refresh the page a few times if you are seeing a 404 error.
-Demo last updated on 9th October 2023.
+Demo last updated on 9th October 2023.~~

+Okteto discontinued the free plan.
+After releasing the first 1.x version I might set up another on _fly.io_.

 ## Screenshots